 5.4.
 Controlled Substances

-Controlled substances are those that are listed under the following laws, regulations, industry rules and other such restrictions.
-They conform to the substances in the latest edition of "JAMP Declarable Substances" as stipulated by the Joint Article Management Promotion-consortium (JAMP) by 31st of December 2017, Declarable Substances of chemSHERPA2 from 1st of January 2018, excluding the substances listed in this Green Procurement Guideline.
+Controlled substances are those that are listed under the following laws and regulations, industry standards and other such restrictions.
+They conform to substances in controlled standards of chemSHERPA1, excluding prohibited substances listed in this Green Procurement Guideline.